jdedji/AWS_Projects/Terraform_Automation.md

 ## Part 1 – VPC | Subnets | Security Groups

-### Let us create a directory structure
+### directory structure

-Open your Visual Studio Code and:
+I Open my Visual Studio Code and:

 - Create a folder called PBL

 - Create a file in the folder, name it main.tf

-Your setup should look like this:

 ![1b](https://user-images.githubusercontent.com/10243139/137618298-68d92f18-26d3-4222-b4e4-8d54e641be39.png)

-Set up Terraform CLI as per this instruction below.
+Set up of Terraform CLI:

 - Add AWS as a provider, and a resource to create a VPC in the main.tf file.

-- Provider block informs Terraform that we intend to build infrastructure within AWS.
+- Provider block informs Terraform that I intend to build infrastructure within AWS.

 - Resource block will create a VPC.